debanshu19/semantic-document/README.md

 Most "AI search over my notes" tools keep your text and its embeddings in two separate places that can silently drift apart.
 Semantic Document takes a different, deliberately strict approach for its first phase:
+The combination is what's novel, not any single piece:
+• File-first, not folder-first — the artifact is one document, not a vault or workspace
+• Immutable snapshot — the searchable representation of the document at a moment in time is preserved forever (legally significant for contracts, evidence, published papers, sealed correspondence)
+• Offline-first on mobile — no cloud, no account, no subscription; opens like a PDF
+• Reader ecosystem — anyone can build a conformant reader on any platform (like PDF)

 1. **Draft** -- write and edit freely, just like any text editor.
 2. **Finalize** -- one action chunks the content, generates embeddings